 Hear and Meet a Holocaust Survivor

 For over three decades, Holocaust survivors have volunteered their time at the Museum of Tolerance to speak about their experiences during World War II.
 Over 50,000 visitors per year meet and hear a Holocaust Survivor.
-These survivors have been the most effective ambassadors of memory, hope, and tolerance.
+These survivors have been the most effective ambassadors of memory, hope and tolerance.

 IN-PERSON LIVE PRESENTATION

-Wednesday, March 20th, 2024 1:00 pm
+Wednesday, May 15th, 2024 1:00 pm

 INCLUDED WITH ADMISSION